-Specifically, the continuous evolution model interpolates two different robots by producing an infinite number of intermediate robots whose parameters are represented in continuous space.
+Specifically, the continuous evolutionary model interpolates two different robots by producing an infinite number of intermediate robots whose parameters are represented in continuous space.
 These intermediate robots act as the ``bridge'' for transferring the policy from the source robot to the target robot.
-We are able to evaluate any robot along this continuum by using physics simulation.
-Concretely, the policy is progressively trained on a set of intermediate robots whose robot parameters gradually evolve towards the target robot.
-Since the change of the evolved robot parameters and dynamics are small enough, it is typically easy for the policy to adapt to the new robots.
-By the joint gradual evolution of both robot hardware dynamics and policy, we decompose the difficult robot-to-robot policy transfer problem into a sequences of policy fine-tuning problems that are much easier to solve.
+We are able to evaluate any robot along this continuum using physics simulation.
+Then the policy is progressively trained on a sequence of intermediate robots whose robot parameters gradually evolve towards the target robot.
+Since the change of the evolved robot parameters and hardware dynamics is small enough, it is typically easy for the policy to adapt to the new robots.
+By the joint gradual evolution of robot hardware dynamics and the policy, we decompose the difficult robot-to-robot policy transfer problem into a sequence of policy fine-tuning problems that are much easier to solve.

 Additionally, we propose several approaches that improve sample efficiency and stabilize training during the robot-to-robot policy transfer.
 To stabilize training, we propose a local randomized evolution strategy where in each training epoch, we randomly sample a set of robots over a small continuous range of robot agents.
 Over time, the set of robots gradually transform into the target robot.
 This allows the policy to adapt to a diverse set of robot transition dynamics within a local range.
 To improve sample efficiency, we propose an evolution reward shaping technique where we enforce larger weights on the reward received from more ``evolved'' robots to encourage the policy to adapt towards the target robots.
 We present theoretical results to show that this strategy improves the adaptation.